vmchale/EMD/README.md

 #EMD
-Earth mover's distance on Nvidia GPUS
+Earth mover's distance on Nvidia GPUs

 ##CUDA
 CUDA and relevant NVIDIA drivers have to be installed from their site.
 This should be done first.